Becoming a Flavor Chemist

-Certification after apprenticeship involves the passing of yet another review as well as the final decision from the society.
-Because the robust program is completed by so few, certified flavor chemists approved by the society are rare and in high in demand throughout the industry.
-Flavor houses that employ certified flavor chemists stand out against the rest not only because of the competitive nature of recruiting them but also in the difficulty of keeping them.
+Flavor chemists approved by the society are rare and in high in demand throughout the industry.
+This is because the robust program is completed by so few.
+Flavor houses that employ flavor chemists stand out against the rest for two main reasons.
+The competitive nature of recruiting them is one reason, as well as the difficulty of keeping them.
 The value they bring, however, is incomparable.

 The Chemistry of Consumer Loyalty